taahamahdi/i18n-ai-translate/README.md

 * Translate the keys that have changed between `en.json` and `en-after.json` for all files in the `en.json` directory, with logging enabled

 #### `npx i18n-ai-translate translate -i en.json -A --engine chatgpt --model gpt-4-turbo --api-key <my_key> --rate-limit-ms 150 -n 64`
-* Translate the `en.json` file in `jsons/` to 200+ languages, save each file in `jsons/`, using the GPT-4 model of ChatGPT, with the given key, a rate limit of 150ms between requests, and 64 keys sent in each batch
+* Translate the `en.json` file in `jsons/` to 200+ languages, save each file in `jsons/`, using the GPT-4 Turbo model of ChatGPT, with the given key, a rate limit of 150ms between requests, and 64 keys sent in each batch

 ## As a library
 Alternatively, import this project and use it to convert JSONs on-the-fly with [`translate()`](https://github.com/taahamahdi/i18n-ai-translate/blob/master/src/interfaces/translation_options.ts), or use [`translateDiff()`](https://github.com/taahamahdi/i18n-ai-translate/blob/master/src/interfaces/translation_diff_options.ts) to fetch updates to modified keys when your source i18n file has changed.